leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 In the more advanced version of the project, the commands 'history' and 'stats' can also be written and the general history and statistics can be checked.
 *All the commands can be written in upper case, lower case or both.*

+###### Simulation class
+Represents a simulation of an exam.
+It provides several functionalities:
+- select the topic the simulation is about -> all the subtopics of the given topic are part of the simulation (the questions are grouped by subtopic)
+- select only some subtopics of a given topic (not implemented but can be tested by running the tests)
+- answer to a question
+- change the question (either to the previous/next one or to a specific one)
+- terminate the simulation -> the result (general and for each subtopic) is printed and every parameter needed for the next simulations is updated

-##### The Simulation and the Model
+#####  Model

-Simulation class is the 'real backend' of the application, and it is responsible for managing the exam simulation itself (keeps track of questins order, answers, time etc.).
-It has the

-Model is mainly a facade for interacting with simulation. in retrospective we should have designed it as a part of the controller.
+Model is mainly a facade for interacting with simulation.
+In retrospective we should have designed it as a part of the controller.

-TO FIX
+##### Timer functionality

+The timer functionality was implemented to give a duration to the tests' simulation.
+Each simulation is set to a duration of 30 minutes and the remaining time is displayed every time the user answers to a question.
+This way, the remaining time is continuously updated.
+When the remaining time reaches zero or the user ends the test through the command 'terminate', both the test and the timer are stopped.

 #### Comparators